 The worlds best composting toilet for where space is restricted.
-Great for boats, vans, RV's and tiny houses.
-For years we've sold the Separett brand with challenges for installations where space is restricted - or where running the drain is difficult.
+A waterless toilet in great for boats, vans, RV's and tiny houses.
+For years we've sold the Separett brand waterless toilets with challenges for installations where space is restricted - or where running the drain is difficult.
 Airhead is the original compact, composting toilet.
 Developed by a sailor to replace standard marine heads and eliminate the need for black water holding tanks.
 The Coast Guard loves these units.
 We sell this toilets in two configurations, please order the appropriate model for you:

 1) Marine - which has the cutaway base (45 degree angle cut in the rear to fit closer to the hull) and the marine seat.